aitoralmeida/c4a_data_repository/README.md

     To install entire project

-Additional immportant notes
+Additional important notes
 -----------------------------

-All project needed dependencies are installed automatically.
-The user don't need to bother about this, however here is a complete list of project dependencies and some advices:
+All needed dependencies for the project are installed automatically.
+The user does not need to bother about this issue.
+However, here is a complete list of project dependencies and some advices:

 * Python 2.7
 * Python-dev (2.7)